 Two Tenax Ager products are excellent on granite that has a dull appearance or when you want to bring out the rich, varied highlights in stone.
 Tenax Ager Color Enhancing Stone Sealer is a more affordable option, and it is formulated for most natural stone products.
 It seals the stone while brightening the interesting color variation hues found in it.
 This product offers both a reliable seal and protection against stains.

 Ager Tiger Color Enhancing Stone Sealer is a resin-based product that does wonders for the color of granite, marble and slate.
 Two coats of this sealer are applied; one before and one after polishing.
 The outcome is a still-wet look that glistens while enriching the colors in natural stone and resin-enhanced stone products like quartz.

 A closing thought from Dudley Design … re-polish and re-seal your granite countertops periodically and they’ll provide you with durable beauty for decades to come!
-Call Kitchen Concepts at 719.362.0193 if you’d like advise or a free, no obligation cost quote for any of you natural stone remediation projects!
+Call Kitchen Concepts, we have offices in Denver (720.725.0000) and Colorado Springs (719.330.5474), if you’d like advice or a free, no obligation cost quote for any of your natural stone remediation projects!